 As discussed, and at the present time, the Station and surrounding vicinity are undergoing investigation of soils and review and approval of the Final Remedy for groundwater remediation under both RCRA and CERCLA.
 In 1996, PG&E and DTSC entered into a Corrective Action Consent Agreement pursuant to DTSC's RCRA Corrective Action Program to more fully investigate the nature and extent of contamination at the Station and in the surrounding area.
 In July 2005, PG&E entered into an Administrative Consent Agreement with the federal agencies (DOI, U.S. Bureau of Land Management [BLM], U.S. Bureau of Reclamation [BOR], and U.S. Fish and Wildlife Service [USFWS] under CERCLA [DOI 2005]).
-Later, in 2013, the U.S. District Court for the Central District of California entered the Remedial Action Remedial Design Consent Decree between the United States of America and Pacific Gas & Electric Company (DOI Consent Decree) under CERCLA with the DOI as the federal lead agency (DOI 2013).
-The 2013 DOI Consent Decree governs only the remedial action addressing contaminated groundwater; the terms of the 2005 Administrative Consent Agreement remain in effect for response actions associated with releases of hazardous substances at or from the Station other than the remedial action addressing contaminated groundwater.
+Later, in 2013, the U.S. District Court for the Central District of California entered the Remedial Action Remedial Design Consent Decree between the United States of America and Pacific Gas & Electric Company (DOI Consent Decree governs only the remedial action addressing contaminated groundwater; the terms of the 2005 Administrative Consent Agreement remain in effect for response actions associated with releases of hazardous substances at or from the Station other than the remedial action addressing contaminated groundwater.